How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of ophthalmic suspension contains nepafenac 3 mg (0.3%).
+Each mL of ophthalmic suspension contains 3 mg (0.3%) of nepafenac.
 Nonmedicinal ingredients: boric acid, propylene glycol, carbomer 974P, sodium chloride, guar, carmellose sodium, disodium edetate, sodium hydroxide and/or hydrochloric acid (to adjust pH), purified water, and the preservative benzalkonium chloride 0.005%.

 How should I use this medication?